PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 ---
-# Generalization on another dataset - Cantoria
+# Generalization on another dataset - Cantoría

-For these results, we trained the different models on the __BCBSQ__ dataset, and evaluated them on the __Cantoria__ dataset.
-These audio examples are related to the table 3 of the paper.
+For these results, we trained the different models on the __BCBSQ__ dataset, and evaluated them on the __Cantoría__ dataset.
+These results are showed in the table 3 of the paper, and the audio examples are presented below.

 > Audio Mix Example